 Leading up to the broadcast, Ken Burns joined PBS and The Undefeated, ESPN’s multimedia platform exploring the intersection of sports, race, and culture, to hold a series of insightful conversations about sports and race in America.
 The virtual events, Conversations on Muhammad Ali, featured sports and entertainment figures, scholars and writers, preview clips from the film, and examined Ali’s life and career in the context of America — and the world — today.
 The hour-long events each covered a theme from the film and included a discussion with the filmmakers and special guests.
 Visit pbs.org/ali to stream these Conversations on Muhammad Ali events, including “Ali the Man,” “Ali on the World’s Stage,” “Ali, Race & Religion,” and “Ali, Activism & The Modern Athlete.”

-PBS LearningMedia will also build out full educational materials focusing on the intersection of race and sports in 20th-century America to support the film.
+PBS LearningMedia also offers educational materials focusing on the intersection of race and sports in 20th-century America to support the film.

 More About the Series